MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 have this limitation.
 ```

-## iOS Sui Mobile Wallets do not work with Walrus Sites
+## iOS Sui mobile wallets do not work with Walrus Sites

 Service workers cannot be loaded inside an in-app browser on iOS, because of a limitation of the
 WebKit engine.
 As a consequence, Walrus Sites cannot be used within Sui-compatible wallet apps on